rsokl/noggin/docs/source/workflow.rst

 .. image:: _static/empty_pane.png

-There are two sets of axes in this figure, one for each of the metrics that we passed to ``create_plot``.
+There are two sets of axes in this figure, one for each of the metrics that we passed to :func:`~noggin.utils.create_plot`.
 Regarding the objects that this returned:

 - ``plotter`` is an instance of :class:`~noggin.plotter.LivePlot`; it will be responsible for logging and plotting our measurements.
 - ``fig`` and ``axes`` are the standard matplotlib figure and axes objects that are produced when one invokes ``matplotlib.pyplot.subplots``; these can be used to affect and save the plot as you would with any matplotlib plot.